fanjielei/cloud-infrastructure-engineer/README.md

 ## Tasks

-- [ ] Inspect the Go code and get a rough understanding of how the server works
+- [x] Inspect the Go code and get a rough understanding of how the server works

+> `post /flaky` to switch `flaky` on/off

+> if `flaky` it `ture`, `get /status` will get a reponse with a random status code in randomly respond time less than 500 milisecond

-- [ ] Use Docker to build and start the server: `docker build -f cmd/server/Dockerfile .`
+- [X] Use Docker to build and start the server: `docker build -f cmd/server/Dockerfile .`

+> I update the Dockerfile to generate an image with smaller image size

-- [ ] Create a `docker-compose.yml` file to orchestrate the services you will create
+- [X] Create a `docker-compose.yml` file to orchestrate the services you will create
-- [ ] Create a client program in a language of your choice
+- [X] Create a client program in a language of your choice

+> file: `cmd/client/main.go`

+> run it: `go run cmd/client/main.go`

-- [ ] Your client should run periodic requests against the status endpoint and report:
+- [X] Your client should run periodic requests against the status endpoint and report:
   - Which endpoint it talked to
   - How long the request took
   - If the request was successful
   - Any errors it encountered

+> see stdout of `go run cmd/client/main.go`

-- [ ] Your client should periodically tell the server to change the response via the dedicated endpoint
+- [X] Your client should periodically tell the server to change the response via the dedicated endpoint
+> implement it in the client.go

+> I switch on `flaky`, then for each `get /status`, the server will change the response.
+Is this what this question want?

 - [ ] Add Prometheus and scrape the server's metrics endpoint

 ## Optional tasks